justin-napolitano/cv/source/index.md

     add the startup scripts

 add ide's
+add an environmental and system config section.
+    Brew
+    zsh
+    vim

 add resume section.
 It will be a 1 pager when we are done.
 It wiall also link to another website dedicated to the res.
 ```